 Most things Black Diamond makes have a preference for the backcountry.
 The Recon LT Shell Jacket takes that preference to the extreme, shedding tons of weight without compromising waterproofing or windproofing.
 The four-way stretch material is exceedingly comfortable, and allows for completely unrestricted movement, something surprisingly hard to find in a true shell jacket.

 The pit zips are large and allow for plenty of ventilation if the lightweight and breathable material isn’t enough for your exertions on the uphill.
-Underneath, there is enough room to layer, although this jacket is slightly more fitted than the other jacket we tested from Black Diamond, the slightly heavier and more feature oriented Recon Stretch Shell.
+Underneath, there is enough room to layer, although this jacket is slightly more fitted than the other jacket we tested from Black Diamond, the slightly heavier and more feature-rich Recon Stretch Shell, featured further down and a favorite of ours for mixed resort and backcountry riding.

 That being said, the features are not lacking on this backcountry shell, especially when considering most skiers wear a backpack when venturing off-piste.
+Plus, the price point, at a reasonable $400, (compared to the near-double price point of $750 for the Arc’teryx Sentinal Relaxed Jacket) seals the deal.
 A helmet-compatible hood, adjustable drawcord hem, zippered pack-compatible hand pockets, adjustable velcro cuffs, and a zippered pass pocket are all packed into this lightweight shell.

-CHECK PRICE ON Evo CHECK PRICE ON AMAZON
+CHECK PRICE ON Black Diamond CHECK 2024 PRICE ON Evo

 Best Budget Women’s Ski Jacket